LA9IHA/MigratingPhotos/highstage/source/PHOTOS/README.md

 # Source album photos

-  Here are all the photo files, jpeg etc.
+  Here are all the photo files, jpeg etc including directory structures as found in the source.